postgrespro/pg_probackup/Documentation.md

 - On Unix systems backup of PostgreSQL verions =< 10 is possible only by the same OS user PostgreSQL server is running by.
 For example, if PostgreSQL server is running by user *postgres*, then backup must be run by user *postgres*.
 If backup is running in [remote mode](#using-pg_probackup-in-the-remote-mode) using `ssh`, then this limitation apply differently: value for `--remote-user` option should be *postgres*.
 - During backup of PostgreSQL 9.5 functions `pg_create_restore_point(text)` and `pg_switch_xlog()` will be executed only if backup role is superuser.
 Because of that backup of a cluster with low amount of WAL traffic with non-superuser role may take more time than backup of the same cluster with superuser role.
 - The PostgreSQL server from which the backup was taken and the restored server must be compatible by the [block_size](https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-BLOCK-SIZE) and [wal_block_size](https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-WAL-BLOCK-SIZE) parameters and have the same major release number.
 Also depending on cluster configuration PostgreSQL itself may apply additional restrictions such as CPU architecture platform and libc/libicu versions.
+- Incremental chain can span only within one timeline.
+So if you have backup incremental chain taken from replica and it gets promoted, you would be forced to take another FULL backup.

 ## Installation and Setup